 3. Stay in the city center

-TIP: If you are planning on doing day trips by train, it’s easier to be within short walking distance from the main railway station – it will save you so much time.
-Also if you book organized tours, they’ll often depart from the central station.
-So keep this in mind when choosing where to stay in Amsterdam.
+TIP: If you are planning on doing day trips by train or booking guided tours outside the city, it’s best to stay within short walking distance from the main railway station.
+This will save you a lot of time.

-Good to know: We recommend booking your hotels in Amsterdam via Booking.com because you know exactly what you will pay.
-Many hotels advertise lower prices if you book directly through them, but ‘forget’ to tell you that they will add a 7% + 3 euros per night per person tourist tax to your bill when you check out (at best, they say something vague like ‘taxes and fees are excluded’).
-Whereas Booking.com immediately shows you the actual price that you will pay in the end including all these taxes (and clearly shows how much you pay upfront and how much at the hotel).
+Good to know: We recommend booking your hotels in Amsterdam via Booking.com.
+Many hotels advertise lower prices if you book directly through them, but ‘forget’ to tell you that they will add 12.5% accommodation taxes to your bill when you check out (at best, they say something vague like ‘taxes and fees are excluded’).
+Whereas Booking.com clearly shows the total price, and a split of how much you pay upfront and how much at the hotel.

 READ ALSO: Best areas to stay in Amsterdam for your first trip